Faith Winter

 Shaw Heights.
 Prior to 2023, she represented District 24.
-During the 2020 reapportionment process, her residence moved from senate district 24 to senate district 25.
+During the 2020 reapportionment process, her residence moved from Senate District 24 to Senate District 25.

 Winter was first elected to the state senate in 2018.
-Earlier, Winter served in the Colorado House of Representatives from 2014 to 2019, representing Colorado House District 35.
+She served in the Colorado House of Representatives from 2014 to 2019, representing Colorado House District 35.
 On September 8, 2023, Winter was elected assistant majority leader of the Colorado Senate.
+On November 26, 2025, Winter died in a multi-car accident on Interstate 25 in Centennial, Colorado, that injured three other drivers.

+Education and early career

-She attended the University of the Redlands in Redlands, California, where she majored in Environmental Management and minored in Biology.
-Prior to becoming a Colorado Legislator, Winter had the experience of being the National Program Director for EnviroCitizen, National Field Director for The White House Project, executive director for Emerge Colorado, and Program Director for Colorado Conservation Voters.
+Winter attended the University of Redlands in Redlands, California, where she majored in Environmental Management and minored in Biology.
+Winter was the National Program Director for EnviroCitizen, National Field Director for The White House Project, executive director for Emerge Colorado, and Program Director for Colorado Conservation Voters.

 Political career

 From 2007 to 2014, Winter served as a member in the Westminster city council.
 Winter was elected in 2014 and then re-elected in 2016 to represent House District 35.
 In 2018, She decided to run against incumbent Republican Beth Martinez Humenik for the state Senate.
-The district was deemed as one of the most competitive seats that would determine whether Democrats will be able regain control of the state Senate.
+The district was deemed as one of the most competitive seats that would determine whether Democrats would be able to regain control of the state Senate.
 Winter was termed as one of the "Fab Five" in reference to a group of Democratic women challenging or defending competitive seats seen as vital to which party would hold control of the Senate.
 Winter ultimately won by a significant margin.
 She was re-elected in 2022.

-On April 4, 2024, Colorado Politics reported that Winter was checking into an alcohol rehabilitation facility, following multiple reports that she appeared intoxicated at a Northglenn, Colorado city council meeting the previous evening.
-Prior to this event, she recently was also observed falling down several times at the Colorado Senate.
-The Northglenn city council subsequently filed an ethics complaint against Winter, where individual members of the city council noted that Winter was intoxicated at meetings prior to the April 3, 2024 city council meeting.
+On April 4, 2024, Colorado Politics reported that Winter was checking into an alcohol rehabilitation facility, following multiple reports that she appeared intoxicated at a Northglenn city council meeting the previous evening.
+Prior to this event, she had been observed falling down several times at the Colorado Senate.
+The Northglenn city council subsequently filed an ethics complaint against Winter, where individual members of the city council noted that Winter was intoxicated at meetings prior to the April 3, 2024, city council meeting.
 As a result, the Colorado Senate convened an ethics committee to review the allegations.

-On July 8, 2024, in a 4-1 vote, the Colorado Senate Committee on Ethics found that Winter did not uphold the Senate's ethics standards when she appeared to be drunk at a community meeting in Northglenn earlier in 2024.
-The committee, with three Democratic and two Republican members, had the option to recommend censure or expulsion but instead forwarded a report to the Senate President, leaving the decision on how to proceed to him.
+On July 8, 2024, in a 4–1 vote, the Colorado Senate Committee on Ethics found that Winter did not uphold the Senate's ethics standards when she appeared to be drunk at a community meeting in Northglenn earlier in 2024.
+The committee, with three Democratic and two Republican members, had the option to recommend censure or expulsion but instead forwarded a report to the Senate President, James Coleman -D, leaving the decision on how to proceed to him.
 Also, the committee warned Winter that any new allegations of ethics violations may bring sanctions and gave her the option to address the full Senate regarding her behavior.